tommyb82/tipsntricks/README.md

 ##### Type annotations
 Some nice stuff: https://dzone.com/articles/java-8-type-annotations.
 In conjunction check out the [Checker Framework](http://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html)

+##### LongAccumulator
+When using `LongAccumulator` in a multi-threaded environment always ensure that the binary accumulation function provided is not order-dependent.
+For example, `Math::addExact` would produce consistent results, where as `Math::subtractExact` would not (addition is order-independent, subtraction is not).

+##### Parallel streams and Spliterators
+Great article working through and explaining different divide-and-conquer approaches to prime number generation, from single-thread brute through recursive fork-join to streams and spliterators: [DZone article](https://dzone.com/articles/parallel-streams-and)

 ##### Other goodies
 [InfoQ article](http://www.infoq.com/articles/Java-8-Quiet-Features) e.g. `StampedLock`, `LongAdder` (**always** favour over `AtomicLong`, `AtomicInteger` etc due to high-contention performance improvements), `Arrays.parallelSort(myArray)`, `StringJoiner`, `Long.hashCode(long value)`